-The Victoria Day Long Weekend is May 18-20 and there is so much to do in the Lower Mainland including a rodeo, car show, festivals and Victorian parties.
+Victoria Day in 2024 is on Monday, May 20th.
+There is a lot to do in the Lower Mainland that weekend including a rodeo, car show and parades.

-What to do during the Victoria Day Long Weekend in 2019
+What to do During the Victoria Day Long Weekend

 Cloverdale Rodeo and Country Fair